phimisci/mmm-web-app-os/README.md

 - `DOC2MD_IMAGE`: The image name for the DOC2MD-OS module.
 Example: `ghcr.io/phimisci/doc2md-os:latest`
 - `TYPESETTING_IMAGE`: The image name for the Typesetting Container OS module.
 Example: `ghcr.io/phimisci/typesetting-container-os:latest`

 Important note: Since some values such as `FLASK_ADMIN_USERNAME` and `FLASK_ADMIN_PASSWORD` are sensitive, you can use environment variables to set these values.
 If you do not want to use environment variables, you can set the values directly in the `mmm.cfg` file.
 In eithe case, the environment variables always have precedence over the values in the `mmm.cfg` file.
-The MMM currently checks the following environment variables:

-- `FLASK_ADMIN_USERNAME`
-- `FLASK_ADMIN_PASSWORD`
-- `SECRET_KEY`

-### logging
+## logging
 To enable logging, you need to mount two logfiles to the container (one for flask, the other for gunicorn).
-You can do this by adding `./flask-logging.log:/ap/flask-logging.log` and `./gunicorn-logging.log:/ap/gunicorn-logging.log` to the `docker run` command or `docker-compose.yml` file.
+You can do this by adding `./flask-logging.log:/app/flask-logging.log` and `./gunicorn-logging.log:/app/gunicorn-logging.log` to the `docker run` command or `docker-compose.yml` file.

-### Activate DB migrations
+## Activate DB migrations
 To activate the DB migrations, you need to run the following commands:
 ```bash
 docker compose run mmm-app flask db init